-- Vigorous massage.
-Some cellulite treatments are based on the concept that vigorous massage will increase blood flow, remove toxins and reduce excess fluid in cellulite-prone areas.
-One method in particular, Endermologie (also referred to as Lipomassage), uses a hand-held machine to knead the skin between rollers.
+Some cellulite treatments are based on the concept that vigorous massage will increase lymphatic flow, remove toxins and reduce excess fluid in cellulite-prone areas.
+One method in particular, Endermologie — which has been approved by the Food and Drug Administration as a medical device with little potential to cause harm — uses a hand-held machine to knead the skin between rollers.
 You might notice a slight improvement to your skin, but the results are typically short-lived.

 Preparing for an appointment

 Preparing a list of questions will help you make the most of your time with your doctor.
 For cellulite, some basic questions to ask your doctor include:

 - What is the best course of action?

 - What are my treatment options and the pros and cons for each?